 Family is an integral part of our lives, and it often comes up in our conversations.
-In English, many phrasal verbs relate to family and are used to describe different family situations.
-By learning these phrasal verbs, you can communicate more effectively and better express your thoughts and feelings.
+In English, many family phrasal verbs are used to describe relationships, raising children, disagreements, and important life changes.
+By learning these expressions, you can communicate more effectively and express your thoughts and feelings more naturally.

 - Be named after